Base Camp

 Base Camp 2

 Base Camp 2 is designed for students ages 10–11.
-Our 5th–6th grade class takes a more in-depth approach, building on foundational skills with a greater level of rigor and pace.
+Our 5th–6th grade class takes a more in-depth approach, building on foundational skills with a greater level of rigor and pace, which is taught in the morning.
 Students grow in their understanding of grammar and writing, participate in four book clubs throughout the year to practice the five canons of rhetoric, and are well-equipped for the transition into Summit.
 Both classes meet at the same time.

 Writing focus: Students use the IEW curriculum to develop structure, style, and confidence in writing through step-by-step instruction.